A version of this article was first published in March 2017. Line of Duty season six will conclude on BBC One on Sunday 2nd May at 9pm.

 A small number of officers were eventually prosecuted and jailed and 13 people had their convictions quashed at the court of appeal and paid more than £500,000 in damages by the Met police.
 It was a reminder that, when the police investigate the police, not everyone is convinced they will do so without fear or favour.

 Former Detective Superintendent Graham Satchwell, who was himself investigated and cleared by several internal inquiries, says that “the more ‘results-driven’ detective officers saw internal investigation people as – at best – a nuisance”.

 Satchwell, author of the memoir An Inspector Recalls, adds that “the abiding memory of those who investigated me is of incompetence and stupidity.
 Those who run internal complaints departments are always close to the most senior ranks, so whatever they do is authorised.
 Invariably now, such work attracts ambitious officers.”

 Certainly allegations of malpractice are taken much more seriously now than was once the case.
 Back in 1955, when Superintendent Bert Hannan produced a report on corruption in London’s West End, the then Met commissioner, Sir John Nott-Bower, went to the station concerned and stood on a chair to reassure the troops that he did not believe a word of it.
 It would be a foolhardy commissioner or chief constable who did the same today.

-So in the new Line of Duty, Hastings, Arnott and Fleming will have the daunting task of reassuring us that they are more than capable not only of catching bent cops but of nailing that crow of corruption firmly to the barn door.
+So in Line of Duty, Hastings, Arnott and Fleming have the daunting task of reassuring us that they are more than capable not only of catching bent cops but of nailing that crow of corruption firmly to the barn door.